 If you or your loved one were arrested for alleged marijuana possession in Fort Worth or another community in Tarrant County, do not go into court alone.
 Have an experienced and capable criminal defense lawyer on your side.

 The Law Offices of Richard C. McConathy will examine your case and identify the strongest possible defense options.
-We will answer all of your legal questions when you call (817) 422-5350 or contact us online to set up a free consultation.
+We will answer all of your legal questions when you call (817) 422-5350 or contact us online to set up a consultation.